PanK0/TalkingChalks/3rd_delivery.md

 The keypoint of our project as explained multiple times is the scalability: smartband can be used for multiple purposes thanks to its easyness of use.
 Thanks to this we think that a new "future-feature" could be the possibility to let the band vibrate when the visitors are too close to the statue (safety of the object) or too close to each others (safety for the person).

 Moreover, many others visitor's profile can be implemented to diversify more the journey into the museum.

+## What we have not evaluated
+An important part of the project that could not evaluate is product evaluation both by us and by the users.
+Unfortunately we have don't own a programmable smartband and we have no access to the Sapienza museum right now, so we could not test our product and we could not collect users feedbacks on it.